desreid/blox/README.md

 5. Modify the form action url in index.html in the client_side folder to match the API Gateway end point
 6. Upload contents of client_side folder to a static web hosting service eg S3 bucket

+## Testing Approaches

+### Unit testing

+The Python code could have unit tests written for it in unittest.
+The vue.js code could be tested in a Javascript framework like Mocha or Jest.

+### End to end testing

+Selenium could be used to test the in-browser behaviour.
+Testing the API could be done using Postman, which can run suites of API calls.

+AWS also provides a facility for testing Lambda functions which would be appropriate here, although I've not investigated it.

 ## TODO

 * Setting up HTTPS is a must for gathering personal data, but simple hosting that I've used on S3 just gives you HTTP